togakangaroo/togakangaroo.github.io/_posts/2016-11-25-how-js-modules-work.md

 The meaning here is straightforward

    1. Log a message
-   2. Load `./list-of-users.js` from the harddrive, run it, and stick the exported value into the `users` constant
+   2. Load `./list-of-users.js` from the hard drive, run it, and stick the exported value into the `users` constant
    3. Log a message about the number of users

 It seems straightforward to map that to code running in a browser